- — Kosher, Non-GMO, Organic, Vegan

-The organic cocoa powder is treated with heat during the processing.
-This reduces the nutritional value a little.
-However, this process improves the taste and ensures that the product can be stored for months.
+The organic cocoa powder heated during the processing, which reduces the nutritional value a little.
+However, this process improves the taste and ensures that the product stores for months.

 Cocoa powder isn’t fattening if eaten in moderation.
-It contains a great amount of fiber and a fairly high dose of easily-digestible proteins.
+It contains a significant amount of fiber and a relatively high dose of easily-digestible proteins.
 It also gives you a small boost of many nutrients.
-Organic cocoa powder doesn’t contain many vitamins, only those of B group are present in significant amounts.
+Organic cocoa powder doesn’t contain many vitamins; only those of the B group are present in significant amounts.
 However, it’s very rich in essential minerals, especially: Copper, Manganese, Magnesium, Iron, Selenium, Zinc, Phosphorus.

 How to Use and Store Organic Cocoa Powder